 An important thing to note is that we can actually negotiate on your debts on your behalf.
 If you are unable to pay back the full amount you owe, reach out to one of our experienced mediation specialists.

 Stick to your budget, stay organised, seek professional opinions and advice, and soon enough, you will feel back in control of your finances.
 It’s in everyone’s best interest (yours and the collection agency) to find an affordable and sustainable arrangement to repay the debt.
-We recommend the steps listed in this article to give you the best chance of resolving your debt with the least amount of stress and angst.
+We recommend the steps listed in this article to give you the best chance of resolving your debt with the least amount of stress.

 At United Debt Assist, we work with people like yourself who have found themselves in debt and need help, but can’t find a way forward.
 We care about your story, and we don’t judge you based off your current financial situation.